tbrowder/Abbreviations/README.md

         ab    => ['a', 'ab'],
         Abcde => ['Ab', 'Abc', 'Abcd', 'Abcde'],

-In contrast, *without* the initial subgrouping, the *min-abbrev-len* is three for the entire set and thej result will be:
+In contrast, *without* the initial subgrouping, the *min-abbrev-len* is three for the entire set and the result will be:

         A     => ['A'],
         ab    => ['ab'],                   # <- one less abbreviation
         Abcde => ['Abc', 'Abcd', 'Abcde'], # <- one less abbreviation

-If the `:lower-case` option is used we get a slightly different result since we no longer have any subgroups and the *min-abbrev-len* is again three.
+If the `:lower-case` option is used, we get a slightly different result since we no longer have any subgroups and the *min-abbrev-len* is again three.

     my $words = 'A ab Abcde':
     my %abbr = abbrevs $words, :lower-case;